zalky/cues/README.md

 (q/with-tailer [tailer queue]
   ...)
 ```
-Here, if you provide a queue, you get bound tailer that will be closed
+Here, if you provide a queue, you get a bound `tailer` that will be closed
 when the block exits scope.

 ## Processors and Graphs <a name="processors-graphs"></a>